Understanding Seller’s Discretionary Earnings

 SDE versus EBITDA

 When it comes to valuing small businesses, seller’s discretionary earnings, or SDE, is often the most common method.
 SDE represents the total profits that a business generates, including the owner’s benefits.
-This number differs from what is shown on the raw financial statement, and when calculating SDE, adjustments are made to show a more accurate representation to the potential buyers of the total profit.
+The raw financial statement shows a different number from this, and when calculating SDE, we make adjustments to present a more accurate representation of the total profit to potential buyers.

 You can also read what are adjustments to income in a business valuation.